hantsy/java-sandbox/text-block.md

 <new line delimiter>
 ```

-Let's  the third example ,  the closing delimiter is not placed in a new line.
+Let's move to the third example ,  the closing delimiter is located at the end of the content,  not placed in a new line.

 ```java
 String hello3 = """